 It is undoubtedly a relatively common condition in primary care.
 There are no reliable figures for community prevalence.
-It is thought to affect adults more than children, as more terminal hair follicles are present in adulthood.
+Superficial Staphylococcus aureus folliculitis is more common in children, whilst folliculitis of the beard area is more common in adult males.

 It can be caused by: